rgdonohue/web-mapping-short-course/module-02/lesson-02.md

 # Lesson 02.
 Thematic Web Mapping: Point Symbology

 This lesson guides you through a process of creating a proportional symbol map.
+We're going to work with some greenhouse gas emissions data to make a map looking something like this: [http://situatedlaboratories.net/carbon-emissions-co/app/](http://situatedlaboratories.net/carbon-emissions-co/app/).

 Proportional symbol maps are a useful alternative to the common choropleth map.
 We can use them to map total or ratio data and unlike choropleth maps we don't need to standardize the data.
 We can use precise point data to make a proportional symbol map (such as the location of a coal plant), or conceptual point data (i.e., a wind farm covers a large area, but we can still represent it as a point).
 Proportional symbol maps are also good at showing relative magnitudes (i.e., "I can tell that this one is larger than that one").
 We can make proportional symbol maps with any shape, though circles are the most common.